pog5/mc-leashplayers/README.md

 If you are a developer you can build the mod using IntelliJ IDEA (reccomended) [Go on the Gradle tab in the right then run the `build` task] or you can use `./gradlew build`.

+## Incompatabilities

+This mod does not work with Origins for some reason.

 ## License

 This mod is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.